ckpearson/Pack/README.md

 ![App Window](/readme-assets/appwin.PNG)

-From here just drag the file you want to share, or the Pak'd image from a website; the app will then create an image for you / offer to save the unpacked file.
+From here just drag the file you want to share, or the Pack'd image from a website; the app will then create an image for you / offer to save the unpacked file.

 Once an image has been created, you'll see something like: